- BULGARIA: KOZLODUY NUCLEAR POWER PLANT – NEW BUILD PLC

 UNITED KINGDOM: Shearwater Energy, Ltd.

-On January 12, 2021 Shearwater Energy, Ltd., a UK-based hybrid energy developer, announced that it selected NuScale as the leading U.S. small modular reactor (SMR) technology to provide the carbon-free baseload and load following energy to its planned wind-SMR hydrogen production project.
+In January 2021, Shearwater Energy, Ltd., a UK-based hybrid energy developer, announced that it selected NuScale as the leading U.S. SMR technology to provide the carbon-free baseload and load following energy to its planned wind-SMR hydrogen production project.
 The project aims to provide clean energy to the UK grid system.
-Shearwater has signed a memorandum of understanding (MOU) with NuScale to further collaboration in advancing the proposed project.
+Shearwater has signed an MOU with NuScale to further collaboration in advancing the proposed project.